VycktorStark/TetasRobot/README.md

 # Tested on Ubuntu 14.04, 15.04 and 16.04, Debian 7, Linux Mint 17.2
 $ sudo apt-get update && sudo apt-get upgrade
 $ sudo apt install python3 && python3-pip
 $ sudo pip3 install flask && requests
 ```
-With everything installed, we will now clone the repository like this:
+With everything installed,  we will clone the repository like this:

 ```
 $ git clone https://github.com/VycktorStark/nsfw.git
 ```

-Now, with the repository installed, you should observe your bot's settings via [BotFather](http://telegram.me/BotFather), if you don't have one you need to create (more information on the [Bots official FAQ page](https://core.telegram.org/bots/faq#what-messages-will-my-bot-get))
+With the repository installed, you should observe your bot's settings via [BotFather](http://telegram.me/BotFather), if you don't have one you need to create (more information on the [Bots official FAQ page](https://core.telegram.org/bots/faq#what-messages-will-my-bot-get))

 > Make sure privacy is turned off.
 Send `/setprivacy` to [BotFather](http://telegram.me/BotFather), to check the current configuration.